USS Clamagore

 USS Clamagore (SS-343) was a Balao-class submarine, which operated as a museum ship at the Patriot's Point Naval & Maritime Museum outside Charleston, South Carolina from 1979 to 2022.
 Built in 1945 for the United States Navy, she was still in training when World War II ended.
 She was named for the clamagore.
 A National Historic Landmark, she was the last surviving example of a GUPPY III type submarine.

-On 15 October 2022, the USS Clamagore, stripped of sail and superstructure was removed from Patriots Point and towed to Norfolk VA to begin final recycling.
+On 15 October 2022, Clamagore, stripped of sail and superstructure was removed from Patriots Point and towed to Norfolk, Virginia to begin final recycling.

 Construction

-Clamagore was built by Electric Boat Co. in Groton, Connecticut near the end of World War II.
-She was launched on 25 February 1945 and sponsored by Miss Mary Jane Jacobs, daughter of Vice Admiral Randall Jacobs and commissioned on 28 June 1945, with Commander S.C.
-Loomis, Jr., taking command.
+Clamagore was built by the Electric Boat Company in Groton, Connecticut near the end of World War II.
+She was launched on 25 February 1945 and sponsored by Miss Mary Jane Jacobs, daughter of Vice Admiral Randall Jacobs and commissioned on 28 June 1945.

 Operational history

 Clamagore was first assigned to Key West, Florida, and reported there on 5 September 1945.
-She operated off Key West with various fleet units and with the Fleet Sonar School, voyaging on occasion to Cuba and the Virgin Islands until 5 December 1947, when she entered Philadelphia Naval Shipyard for GUPPY II modernization and installation of snorkel.
+She operated off Key West with various fleet units and with the Fleet Sonar School, voyaging on occasion to Cuba and the Virgin Islands until 5 December 1947, when she entered Philadelphia Naval Shipyard for GUPPY II modernization and installation of a snorkel.

 Clamagore returned to Key West 6 August 1948 and assumed local and Caribbean operations for the next eight years, except for a tour of duty in the Mediterranean from 3 February to 16 April 1953.

 Clamagore called at New London, Connecticut and Newport, Rhode Island early in 1957, returning to Key West 13 March.
 Between 23 September and 7 December she took part in NATO exercises in the North Atlantic, calling at Portsmouth, England, and Naval Station Argentia, Newfoundland.
 On 29 June 1959, she arrived at Charleston, her new home port, and after a period of coastwise operations, sailed 5 April 1960 to join the 6th Fleet in the Mediterranean for a tour of duty which continued until July, when the submarine returned to Charleston.
-For the remainder of 1960 Clamagore operated off the east coast.
+For the remainder of 1960, Clamagore operated off the east coast.

 In 1962, Clamagore became one of only nine boats to undergo the GUPPY III conversion.
 She had a 15 ft hull extension added forward of the control room, a plastic sail and the BQG-4 PUFFS passive ranging sonar, which included the three sharkfin sensors on her deck.

 Clamagore finished her GUPPY III conversion in February 1963, and was transferred to Submarine Squadron 2 (SUBRON2) in Groton, Connecticut.